Night Vision in the 2025 Escalade IQ. Credit: Cadillac.

 • If your headlights look severely cloudy or foggy most auto part stores sell buffering kits that can help.
 Walmart auto centers provide this service relatively cheap.
 To get your headlights aimed perfectly, follow the instructions in your owner’s manual.
 This could take some trial and error.
 Usually, it is not a difficult thing to do.

-2. Headlights, high beams and avoiding headlight glare.
+2. Headlights, high beams and glare.

-It is a good idea to turn your headlights on one hour before dusk and one hour after dawn to increase your vehicle’s visibility.
+It's a good idea to turn your headlights on one hour before dusk and one hour after dawn to increase your vehicle’s visibility.

 Always avoid staring at oncoming lights because they can seriously disrupt your concentration at night.
 Do your best to not gaze into other lights on the road, especially oncoming high beams.